timlg07/Mr-Turing/README.md

 # Examples
 ## Invert a binary string
 This is a simple Turing machine that accepts a binary input consisting of `0`s and `1`s and inverts this binary string.
-Means it replaces all `0`s with `1`s and vice versa.
+Meaning it replaces all `0`s with `1`s and vice versa.

 You can build the Turing machine with this command:
 ```